syntevo/syntevo.github.io/SmartGit/HowTos/Purchase-Upgrades.md

 ## Additional Users

-If you want to add additional usuers to your perpetual SmartGit license, you have following options:
+If you want to add additional users to your perpetual SmartGit license, you have following options:

 -   order the additional licenses independent of the existing ones - that way you will have different license files with different